The Best Travel Laptops

 These laptops are perfect for any office work, media and or browsing.
 You can run programs like Photoshop relatively well.
 But if you're a more demanding computer user, then you might feel that these laptops are too slow and don't have as much storage as you might want.

-Chromebooks are another interesting option; they don’t run Windows, but they’re much cheaper and can handle basic tasks very well.
+The Acer Chromebook is another interesting option; they don’t run Windows operating system, but they’re much cheaper and can handle basic tasks very well.

 Chromebooks run on Chrome OS, which is Google's operating system that was made to reflect how we live and work today.
 Chrome OS delivers automatic updates with an Internet connection, built-in protection from viruses, and the ability to not only boot up in seconds but also the ability to stay fast over time.